oasis-tcs/openc2-usecases/SBOM-PoC/sFractalGoals.md

 - proving in SBOM tools in rebar3 and Hex build tools
 - establishing base of SBOMs for common BEAM applications, at least those used in PoC like Nerves
 - open source elixir code for OpenC2 interface

+### 2.7-SCAPv2 Goals
+- show value of SCAPv2
+- show how SCAPv2 fits in IACD
+- show how SCAPv2 fits in OCA
+- show how OpenC2 can be used in SCAPv2 Scenarios
+- show how SBOM can SCAPv2 data

 ## 3-sFractal Contributions to PoC
 - evangelism of PoC to all the organizations sFractal is a member of (OASIS OpenC2 TC, NTIA SBOM, IACD, OASIS CACAO TC, Open Cybersecurity Alliance, Erlang Ecosystem Foundation Security Working Group)